 Agreements Must Be Based Upon Full Financial Disclosure

-Do not sign a divorce agreement unless you are certain there has been full and honest financial disclosure of income, assets and debts.
+Do not sign a divorce agreement unless you have legal advice from a lawyer.
+Further, you must be certain there has been full and honest financial disclosure of income, assets, and debts.
 Failing to make full disclosure could be the basis for a court refusing to enforce the terms of an agreement, or a court could ignore the terms of an agreement and elect to order a different result.
-For example, if child support agreed to by the parents is inadequate to meet the needs of a child, a judge could ignore the agreement and order a different amount.
+For example, if child support agreed to by the parents is inadequate to meet the needs of a child, a judge could ignore the agreement.
+Further, the judge can order a different amount.

 A lawyer experienced in family law matters, including divorce and separation, can ensure that any agreement you sign covers key issues and protects your rights.
 Even if you have reached an agreement with your spouse, having a lawyer review it to determine if it is in your best interest before signing it could prevent you from making a mistake that could affect you in the future.

 In conclusion, book a time to speak with a family lawyer below.
 The lawyer will call you.